Services for Students with Disabilities

 The residence halls are reserved for students enrolled for classes at Mississippi College.
 Generally, full-time status is required, but exceptions are occasionally made for students with special circumstances.

 There are eleven residence halls for our resident students.
-Each residence hall has Resident Director, a professional staff position, with upper-class students serving as Resident Assistants.
-In addition, Mississippi College offers apartment style living at the Lofts, College Plaza, and University Place.
+Each residence hall has an adult Resident Director with upper-class students serving as Resident Assistants.

 Residence Hall Closing